hyperledger/besu/crosschain/README-Crosschain.md

 1. ensure that the node has its key someplace where it will not be deleted randomly - else it will be regenerated and you'll have to reconfigure the whole chain.
 2. obtain the node's account address
 3. put the node account address into a valid JSON file
-4. make Pantheon RLP-encode the extraData structure containing the address in the JSON file
+4. make Besu RLP-encode the extraData structure containing the address in the JSON file
 5. Copy the extradata text into the "extradata" field of the genesis file